Long-term increases in independent registration have reshaped the electorate.

 - Twenty years ago, during the lead up to the 2002 gubernatorial election, Republicans (35.0%) made up a much higher share of the electorate than today, while independents (14.8%) made up a much lower share.
 The Democratic share (45.0%) in 2002 was slightly lower.

 - Since 2018, the year leading up to the last gubernatorial election, the share of Democrats has increased (44.4% in 2018), while the share of Republicans has declined (25.1% in 2018).
 The share of independents has also declined since 2018 (25.5%).

 Most independent likely voters lean toward a major party.

-In our surveys over the past year, independent likely voters have been more likely to lean Democratic (43%) than Republican (31%); 26% did not lean toward either party.
+- In surveys over the past year, independent likely voters have been more likely to lean Democratic (52%) than Republican (37%); 11% did not lean toward either party.

 - These shares have shifted since 2018, when 43% leaned Democratic, 29% leaned Republican, and 28% did not lean toward either party.

 - Independent likely voters are much more likely to be moderate (44%) than liberal (29%) or conservative (27%).

 - Overall, about three in four (73%) Republican likely voters say they are conservative, while 63% of Democratic likely voters describe themselves as liberal.
 Conversely, only 9% of Democrats label themselves as conservative, while just 4% of Republicans call themselves liberal.

 Likely voters are disproportionately white; Democratic likely voters are more diverse.

 - Whites make up only 40% of California’s adult population but comprise 55% of likely voters.
 In contrast, Latinos make up 35% of the state’s adult population but only 22% of likely voters.
 The shares of Asian American (13%) and African American (5%) likely voters are roughly proportionate to their shares of the state’s adult population—16% for Asian Americans and 6% for African Americans.